 As with any coffee-maker, the brew amount you require is determined by your own particular needs.
 Vacuum coffee makers brew in various batch sizes, typically ranging from 3 to 8 cups per brew.

 Who can deny the curious appeal of a siphon coffee maker?
-They’re elegant, aesthetically pleasing and make one amazing cup of coffee!
+They’re exquisite, tastefully satisfying and make one stunning cup of coffee!